adeyemi-ogidi/AWS-How-to-Guide/Documents/load_balancer_linked_2EC2/Load_balancer_for_website.md

 ## Prerequisite

-  - Created a virtual private cloud (VPC) with one public subnet in two or more Availability Zones, no need to have a public IP attached
+  - A virtual private cloud (VPC) with one public subnet in two or more Availability Zones exists

-  - Have 2 EC2 instances up and running, each of them hosting a php page on apache server
+  - Have 2 EC2 instances up and running on 2 public subnets (in 2 differents AZ), each of them hosting a php page on apache server

   - The php page name is index.php and shows the private IP of the EC2 that hosts it

 ## Configure the Load Balancer